 So you’re planning on visiting the Statue of Liberty and want to know all the best Statue of Liberty tips?
-All the mistakes not to make?
+All the mistakes to avoid?
 Well, having visited three times in four years I have all your answers!

 Visiting the Statue of Liberty had always been a goal of mine and always topped my NYC bucket list.
 She’s my favorite New York City landmark and my favorite color.
 She was a gift from France and remains a powerful symbol of freedom, democracy, hope and the American dream: reading books alone on your private island while wearing nothing but a sheet and a crown.